Ayush23Dash/DiceGame/README.md

 # DiceGame
-Have fun playing this random probabilistic game with your friends.
+Have fun playing this random probabilistic game with your friends <a href="https://ayush23dash.github.io/DiceGame/">here</a>